GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I’ve never been a lover of existing code.
-Code by itself almost rots and it’s gotta be rewritten.
-Even when nothing has changed, for some reason it rots.
+> ### Educators, generals, dieticians, psychologists, and parents program.
+Armies, students, and some societies are programmed.
 >
-> ~ *Ken Thompson*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts